Space Channel 5: PlayStation 2

-The PS2 port met with a similar positive response, GameRankings gave the North American release a score of 79% based on 7 reviews; and Metacritic gave it a score of 79 out of a possible 100 from 16 reviews, indicating a "generally favorable" reception.
+The PlayStation 2 port was met with a similarly positive response.
+GameRankings gave the North American release a score of 79% based on 7 reviews; and Metacritic gave it a score of 79 out of a possible 100 from 16 reviews, indicating a "generally favorable" reception.
 Electronic Gaming Monthly said that the mixture of music and unique style gave the game "an infectious, addictive quality".
 GamePro called the Special Edition package "easily the best bargain for the PS2 this side of [Virtua Fighter 4: Evolution]".
-Game Informer called this version "a great package crammed with more value and personality than most rhythm games".
+Game Informer called the release "a great package crammed with more value and personality than most rhythm games".
 Brad Shoemaker of GameSpot felt it was a great release due to its low price and having both the original and its sequel.

 GameSpy's Christian Nutt lauded the music and its lead character, in addition to the low price for the double game pack, but faulted its length and issues with the localization.
 GameZone recommended the package for fans of Dance Dance Revolution, and said gamers outside its target audience should try it due to its quality and enjoyability.
 Douglass Perry of IGN, comparing the game to its sequel that formed part of the package, felt that the first was the inferior game due to lacking the later additions and polishing.
 Paul Fitzpatrick of Official U.S. PlayStation Magazine felt that the original game's flaws were only exacerbated when contrasted with its sequel.
 Paul Fitzpatrick of PlayStation Official Magazine – UK enjoyed the soundtrack and lauded its sense of style, but criticized its length.

 Game Boy Advance

-By contrast, the GBA port received a Metacritic score of 55 out of 100, showing "mixed or average" reviews.
+By contrast, the Game Boy Advance port received a Metacritic score of 55 out of 100 based on 15 reviews, indicating "mixed or average" reception.
 GamePro was surprised that the game worked on the portable console, praising the efforts of the team while being unable to recommend it to buyers.
-For Frank Provo of GameSpot, the biggest problem was the unresponsive controls, as otherwise the game was a laudable conversion of the game for the GBA.
+For Frank Provo of GameSpot, the biggest problem was the unresponsive controls, as otherwise, the game was a laudable conversion of the game for the GBA.
 GameSpy's Steve Steinberg was very critical, calling the game "a barely playable disappointment" despite liking the soundtrack.
 GameZone said that the difficulties with controlling Ulala and presentation made the game suitable only for hardcore series fans.
-Craig Harris, writing for IGN, said that while the gameplay was intact the other elements were undermined by the technical constraints of the console.
+Craig Harris, writing for IGN, said that while the gameplay was intact, the other elements were undermined by the technical constraints of the console.
 The Village Voice gave the port a good score, saying that the game's core remained intact and enjoyable despite low graphical quality and control issues.
 Game Informer was also positive, saying that there could be no better version of Space Channel 5 on the platform.
 Nintendo Power gave praise to the control responses, but called the graphics "colorful but sparse".